AlbyNaitor/Fufflix/README.md

 # Fufflix
-Just a simple project made for fun
+Just a simple project made because my teacher told me to Essentially is a low-budget YouTube